 The collateral is indexed to various floating and fixed interest rates.
-An interest rate swap agreement will be entered into between SAN as counterparty and the trustee, on the issuer's behalf.
+An interest rate swap agreement was entered into between SAN as counterparty and the trustee, on the issuer's behalf.

-The issuer will pay the amount of interest received during the period, and will receive an interest amount adjusted according to the performance or materialization of the interest rate risk.
-The amount received will be the sum of: (i) three-month EURIBOR; (ii) the weighted-average margin applicable to the notes; and (iii) 90 bps on the outstanding balance of the performing assets defined as not in arrears for longer than 90 days (excluding written-off loans).
+The issuer pays the amount of interest received during the period, and receives an interest amount adjusted according to the performance or materialization of the interest rate risk.
+The amount received is the sum of: (i) three-month EURIBOR; (ii) the weighted-average margin applicable to the notes; and (iii) 90 bps on the outstanding balance of the performing assets defined as not in arrears for longer than 90 days (excluding written-off loans).